hablullah/data-quran/README.md

 Like other open source projects, we are open to suggestions and corrections.
 Feel free to submit your issues if there are any error in the dataset.
 However, there is a special rule for pull requests.

-**Every pull requests that modifies data must be done following the terms of use from the original source**.
-So, there are two cases:

-1. **The original source allows data modification.**

-   For example, Tanzil released their translations for free and their terms of use doesn't disallow data modification.
-In this case, PRs for translations from Tanzil are allowed.

-2. **The original source prohibits data modification.**

-   For example, Tanzil released their Quran texts for free, but they explicitly state that changing the Quran texts are not allowed.
-In this case, any PRs that modifies the Quran texts from Tanzil are not allowed and will never be accepted.
+In this repository, every data scraped using `cli` from the sources using their official page or APIs.
+This is done to make sure data in this repository is exactly the same as the one in the original source.
+Therefore, **any PR that want to modify the data will be rejected**.

-   If you found an issue but the source doesn't allow data modifications, you should contact the original source and ask them to correct their data.
+If you found a problem with the data, you should contact the original source and ask them to correct it.
 Once they make the correction upstream, we will update the data in this repository.

 ## License